strapi/strapi/CONTRIBUTING.md

 Strapi is an open-source project administered by [the Strapi team](https://strapi.io/company).

 Before contributing, ensure that your effort is aligned with the project's roadmap by talking to the maintainers, especially if you are going to spend a lot of time on it.
-Feel free to [join us on Slack](http://slack.strapi.io) if you are interested in helping us or [drop us an email](mailto:hi@strapi.io) if you are interested in working with us.
+Feel free to [join us on Slack](http://slack.strapi.io) or [drop us an email](mailto:hi@strapi.io) if you are interested in helping us or working with us.

 ## Open Development & Community Driven